An Ode to Writing

 When did you decide to become a writer?

-I didn't decide, not in this life.
+I didn't decide.
 I was born this way.
 I'm not sure the first time I put pencil to paper, but I know I had journals in kindergarten.
 I remember getting my pen license in year 3.
 I wrote my first self-help book when I was 8 called, "A Guide to a Healthy and Successful Life for Women" (Prophetic, much?) to help my mum who was struggling.
 Even then, I could see how to weave actionable tools together to support women's wellbeing.
 I also co-authored a crayon-illustrated anthology with a friend, Emily that year.
 I'd love to see it again.

 Who was your favorite teacher?